 The rise and spread of COVID-19 over the past several months has affected many aspects of our lives, including how we approach caregiving for the elderly and others whose health is vulnerable.
 Immunocompromised persons, including those who recently underwent surgery, are at an increased risk and must be protected to limit the spread of COVID-19.
 In addition to fulfilling basic needs such as administering medication, extra precautions must be taken to minimize the risk of COVID-19 after surgery.

 In order to meet these demands, it may be beneficial to seek professional post-operative care.
 At Coastal Home Care, our staff of highly-trained and certified nursing assistants provide flexible post-surgical care to fit the needs of your loved one, from companionship and help with everyday tasks to more intensive care such as repositioning and help with physical activity.
 After nearly 10 years of caring for residents in Worcester County, MD, we have proven to be a leader in home care services.

 Below, we’ve provided best practices for family members or other caregivers to keep patients safe during the recovery process.

 Post-operative care begins with providing support and helping with essential needs.

-- Help the patient follow doctor’s instructions and monitor medication.
-Ensure proper dosage of medication and that it is taken regularly.
+- Help the patient follow the doctor’s instructions and monitor medication.
+Ensure the proper dosage of medication and that it is taken regularly.

 - Assist with errands.
 Help the person with grocery shopping, filling prescriptions, and purchasing other items they may need.
 If possible, consider using a delivery service to limit contact with others.